Curriculum & Faculty Overviews

 SMSC, PSHE And IAG

-All our subject areas provide opportunities to promote SMSC and PSHE by covering important topics such as, sex education and by incorporating activities that are designed to encourage effective relationships etc. In addition to this, explicit opportunities, to cover these areas and to develop pupils’ sense of themselves as “global citizens”, is provided in discrete SMSC lessons from Year 7 through to 11.
+All our subject areas provide opportunities to promote SMSC and PSHE by covering important topics such as, sex education and by incorporating activities that are designed to encourage effective relationships etc. In addition to this, explicit opportunities, to cover these areas and to develop pupils’ sense of themselves as “global citizens”, is provided in discrete SMSC lessons and/or form time.

 Our Pastoral Programme includes personal, health and social education, citizenship activities and collective worship.